 General and administrative expenses consist primarily of personnel-related costs, including salaries, cash incentive compensation, payroll taxes, employee benefits, and stock-based compensation charges for those individuals in executive, finance, facility operations, and other administrative functions.
-Other significant costs include legal fees relating to intellectual property and corporate matters, professional fees for accounting and consulting services, and insurance costs.
+Other significant costs include legal fees relating to intellectual property and corporate matters, professional fees for audit, accounting and consulting services, and insurance costs.

-We anticipate that our general and administrative expenses will remain consistent through the end of 2023 to support our continued research and development activities.
-We also anticipate expenses related to audit, legal, regulatory, and tax-related services associated with maintaining compliance with our exchange listing and SEC requirements, director and officer insurance premiums, and investor relations costs associated with operating as a public company will remain consistent in 2024.
+We anticipate that our general and administrative expenses will remain consistent in 2024 as compared to 2023 to support our public company operating expenses associated with audit, legal, regulatory, and tax-related services associated with maintaining compliance with our exchange listing and SEC requirements, director and officer insurance premiums, and investor relations.